takaOmura/tetris-threejs/README.md

 - press <kbd>R</kbd> to rotate clockwise, <kbd>E</kbd> to rotate counterclockwise

 ## Goal of This Project
-- have LAN Multiplayer Mode using WEBRTC(with manually typed IP address)
+- have LAN Multiplayer Mode using WEBRTC(with manually typed ICE)